andyvand/sy201/README.md

 Directory_Name | Title | Topic
 :--------------|:------|:-------------
+`pa04` | Password Validation | In this assignment you will create a program that reads passwords from a file and determines if each one meets a minimum set of requirements for length and complexity.
+The specifications for complexity are stored in a second (separate) file.
+This directory includes a .pdf of the assignment, as well as an executable version of the finished program and several test files so you can see how it's supposed to operate.
 `pa03` | Password Stretching | In this assignment you will create a program that performs password stretching; repeating a hashing algorithm a number of times to obfuscate a password.
-This directory includes a .pdf of the assignment, as well as an executable version of the finished program so you can see how it's supposed to operate.
+This directory includes a .pdf of the assignment, a .pdf of a high-level flowchart, and an executable version of the finished program so you can see how it's supposed to operate.
 `pa02` | Port Lookup | For this assignment, you'll develop a program that will allow the user to lookup information about a particular port number.
 In addition to the techniques learned in `pa01`, this assignment gives you practice with nested conditionals.
 This directory includes a .pdf of the assignment, as well as an executable version of the finished program so you can see how it's supposed to operate.
 `pa01` | Calculations and Conversions | Your first programming assignment will introduce you to the Python environment.
 You'll practice input, output and using arithmetic operators.
 This directory includes a .pdf of the assignment, as well as an executable version of the finished program so you can see how it's supposed to operate.